 Can Shockwave Therapy Actually Increase Penis Size?

 Let’s get straight to the question on everyone’s mind.
 With all the buzz around shockwave therapy, it’s easy to get lost in claims about size enhancement.
 The honest answer is that it’s complicated.
-While shockwave therapy is a proven method for improving erectile function, its effect on penis size is not its primary purpose, and the results are often misunderstood.
+While low-intensity shockwave therapy may improve erectile function for some men, it does not have evidence supporting permanent size gain, and its results are often misunderstood.

 The therapy works by using low-intensity sound waves to stimulate tissue and encourage the growth of new blood vessels.
 This process, called neovascularization, is fantastic for improving blood flow, which is essential for strong and sustainable erections.
 But does better blood flow translate to a permanent increase in size?
 Here’s a clear breakdown of what the research shows and what you can realistically expect from the treatment.